-Situated on the University of Georgia’s historic and beautiful North Campus, the Terry College of Business enjoys all the benefits of being a small business school within a nationally prominent research university.
+Situated on the University of Georgia’s historic and beautiful campus, the Terry College of Business enjoys all the benefits of being a collaborative learning community within a nationally prominent research university.
 Athens has both small-town charm and a penchant for eclecticism, and since it’s just a hop away from Atlanta, UGA students can easily take advantage of the many amenities both cities offer.

 Terry Facilities in Athens